Want to find out about our sustainability strategy services?

 What is a sustainable company?

 A sustainable company determines its activities, behaviour, products and services through a detailed understanding of the environmental and social context in which it operates.
-As a result it works within understood environmental and social limitations and reflects the demands and requirements of society.
-It also ensures that its impact upon environment and society is either neutral or positive.
+As a result, it works within understood environmental and social limitations and reflects the demands and requirements of society.
+It also ensures that its impact upon the environment and society is either neutral or positive.

 What is a sustainable business strategy?

 Sustainable business strategy is the vehicle to support the transformation to a sustainable company from an unsustainable one.
 Such strategy should establish a pathway likely to support and drive the company as a going concern over the long term (at least 2 decades).

 Delivering a strategy requires the following core elements:

 - Recognising the strategic context – understanding the global and local sustainability issues that could impact the organisation.
 Achieving focus on the priority (material) issues that require management.